Gilgamesh8712/conJavascript/README.md

     * **Bonus question**: Is there a better way to do the same?

 6. What is the function `getCalculationLimit` doing?

-7. What is the function `calculate` calculating and how is it doing it?
+    * **Bonus question**: Is there something obsolete in there?

-    * **Bonus question**: Is there another way to calculate the same thing?
+7. What does the function `calculate` calculate and how is it doing it?

 8. What is the function `printResult` doing?
     * **Bonus question**: Is there an alternative for `Intl.NumberFormat`?